 We are what we think we are ~ Socrates.

 Based on popular opinion, we can only achieve something if we truly and wholeheartedly think about it.
 While thinking about something can be helpful, it should reflect in your actions to radiate a positive vibe that will help you achieve the kind of result you want to achieve.

 Similar to a role-playing setting, when you pretend that you’re already the kind of person that you want to be, you will witness shifts in your surroundings that start to compliment the thought.
 So, act as you want to be, and you will grow to become that.

 It is an undeniable reality that hearing impairment can cause a significant amount of psychological distress.
 Although the process of recovery from any disease demands individual hard work, hearing loss is unique due to its need for input and involvement of the people in your surroundings to help you achieve the consistent and effective pace of self-growth.
-So let your people know you need their support so that transitioning from preferring isolation to exposing yourself in socially challenging situations can be easy for you.
+Let your people know you need their support or get it yourself through support coordination so that transitioning from preferring isolation to exposing yourself in socially challenging situations can be easy for you.